In this article

 - The start and end dates of the report.
 The report defaults start date to date send and end date to the most recent response received.
 Users running the report can modify the date range before running the report.
 Modifying the date range will change what revenue is reported for the promotion.

 - Orders are tallied separately as ticket sales and fees to create one revenue total.
+The term orders refers to the purchase of a ticket or multiple tickets so an order may contain more than a single ticket.

-- Number of contributions pulled from Tessitura for the promotion.
+- Number of contributions pulled from Tessitura.

 - Contributions are added up to create one revenue total.